Bartvds/mocha-unfunk-reporter/README.md

 ## Usage

-Install in your project using `npm install mocha-unfunk-reporter`, maybe global for comamnd line mocha.
+Install in your project using `npm install mocha-unfunk-reporter`, maybe global for command line mocha.
 Then use `mocha-unfunk-reporter` as mocha's `reporter` parameter.

 ## Versions

+0.1.3 - cleaned test and dev dependencies
 0.1.2 - basic version, colors disabled

 ## Develop